The winner of the 2021 Dalton Camp Award is Christopher Cheung. Read his winning essay Blind Spots here.

 Eligible essays written in English up to 2,000 words in length are judged on both subject matter and strength of written expression on an anonymous basis by a jury.

 Any Canadian citizen or permanent resident of Canada, regardless of age, student or professional status may enter for the $10,000 prize.
-Students currently enrolled in a recognized post-secondary journalism programme are also eligible for the $2,500 prize.
+Students enrolled in a recognized post-secondary institution are also eligible for the $2,500 Student Prize.
 FRIENDS encourages and welcomes applications from across genders, ages, abilities, sexual orientations, religions and beliefs.

 There is no entry fee.